jjloomis/wordpress-adding-content-to-a-news-site/troubleshooting/text-and-images-dont-align-with-eachother.md

-# Text and Images don't Align with Eachother
+# Text and Images Don't Align with Eachother